HC-Technologies/systems-test/README.md

 8. Find a cat picture on google (any as long as its work appropriate), download it into this repo, find the sha256 of the photo and add the hash to your `./answers` file
 9. run `script2.py` in the background, and then kill the backgrounded process.
 10. run `script3.py` and redirect `stderr` and `stdout` to different files.
-11. use the VM to determin the ephemeral port that your SSH connection is running on, add this to your `./answers` file.
+11. use the VM to determine the ephemeral port that your SSH connection is running on, add this to your `./answers` file.
 12. After you have established that your SSH key works, disable password login in the sshd config and test that the change has been implemented.
 13. Find the log in which you first logged into the box with your new SSH key, add that line to your `./answers` file.
 14. add your `./answers` file to the git repo and commit (do not push changes as you do not have access)